-- 1 MORE LIKELY TO VOTE FOR DEATH PENALTY - 2 MORE LIKELY TO VOTE FOR LIFE IN PRISON WITHOUT POSSIBILITY OF PAROLE - 3 WOULD NOT AFFECT MY DECISION - 8 DON'T KNOW/NOT SURE (do not read) - 9 NA/REFUSED (do not read) - B. The convicted person has no significant history of prior criminal activity. - C. The murder was especially heinous, atrocious or cruel. - D. Two or more victims were murdered in the crime. - E. The convicted person came from a background of hardship and poverty. - F. The victim was sexually assaulted and killed. - G. Although you were a member of the jury that convicted the defendant, you still had some lingering doubt about whether he was actually guilty of the crime. - H. The convicted person has a record of prior crimes that involved great bodily harm to another person. - I. The convicted person committed the murder in order to avoid arrest. - J. The convicted person was raised by family members with a history of drug abuse.
+- 1 MORE LIKELY TO VOTE FOR DEATH PENALTY - 2 MORE LIKELY TO VOTE FOR LIFE IN PRISON WITHOUT POSSIBILITY OF PAROLE - 3 WOULD NOT AFFECT MY DECISION - 8 DON'T KNOW/NOT SURE (do not read) - 9 NA/REFUSED (do not read) - B. The murder was especially heinous, atrocious or cruel. - C. Two or more victims were murdered in the crime. - D. The convicted person came from a background of hardship and poverty. - E. Although you were a member of the jury that convicted the defendant, you still had some lingering doubt about whether he was actually guilty of the crime. - F. The convicted person has a record of prior crimes that involved great bodily harm to another person. - G. The convicted person committed the murder in order to avoid arrest. - H. The convicted person was raised by family members with a history of drug abuse. - I. The convicted person committed the murder for the purpose of receiving money. - J. The convicted person committed the murder while experiencing extreme mental disturbance.

-M. The convicted person suffered serious abuse from family members during his childhood.
-N. The convicted person was under the age of 21 when the crime was committed.
-O. The convicted person committed the murder while in prison for another felony.

-P. A term of imprisonment is sufficient to defend and protect person. ct the people's safety from the convicted

-SOCIO-DEM OGRAPHIC SERIES

-like to ask you some background questions that will help users will remain confidential. analyze the results of this survey.
-All of

-5. Could you p olease tell me how old you are?

-REFUSED999

-6. Are you registered to vote?

-YES

-7. ur racial or ethnic background?
-Are you White, Black, Lating ive Hawaiian or Pacific Islander, or some other race or ethni WHITE BLACK HISPANIC/LATINX ASIAN AMERICAN INDIAN/NATIVE ALASKAN icity?
-Please tell me all that apply

-OTHER 8

-(specify) REFUSED/NA 9

-ASK only if Respondent identifies two or more in Q. 7) your race or ethnicity(ONLY SHOW RESPONSES Mentione WHITE d by Respondent at Q.7)

-- / - · - · · · · · · · · · · · · · · · ·
+M. A term of imprisonment is sufficient to defend and protect the people's safety from the convicted person.
+N. The convicted person attended underfunded and low performing neighborhood schools.
+0. The convicted person grew up in a neighborhood where residents were fearful of the police.
+P. The convicted person grew up in a neighborhood with high rates of violence and gangs.
+Q. The convicted person has a child and a loving family.
+SOCIO-DEM OGRAPHIC SERIES ike to ask you some background questions that will help us analyze the results of this survey.
+All of rs will remain confidential.
+5. Could you p lease tell me how old you are?
+REFUSED999 6.
+Are you reg istered to vote?
+YES 7. r racial or ethnic background?
+Are you White, Black, Latino/Latina, Asian, American Indian or Alaskan ve Hawaiian or Pacific Islander, or some other race or ethnicity?
+Please tell me all that apply.
+WHITE1 BLACK HISPANIC/LATINX OTHER ASK only if Respondent identifies two or more in Q. 7) Which ONE of these groups would you say BEST your race or ethnicity(ONLY SHOW RESPONSES Mentioned by Respondent at Q.7) WHITE OTHER 5